Bargème: The Highest Village in the Var

 Hiking

-At 1,097 metres, Bargème is the highest village in the Var — and it feels like it.
-The air is thinner, the light is clearer, and the silence has a quality you won't find anywhere on the coast.
-This tiny medieval hamlet clings to a rocky outcrop in the pre-Alps, crowned by the ruins of a feudal castle and surrounded by nothing but sky, forest, and the distant hum of wind through the pines.
+At 1,097 metres, Bargème is the highest village in the Var, and it feels like it.
+The air is thinner, the light clearer, and the silence has a quality you won't find anywhere on the coast.
+This medieval hamlet gathers around the ruins of its castle, a place that rewards the drive up with views over half of Provence.

-Getting there: About 1h45 from Toulon via the A8 and D21 through Comps-sur-Artuby.
-The road is scenic but winding.
+Getting there: about 1h45 from Toulon via the A8 and D21 through Comps-sur-Artuby.
+Scenic but winding; check access in winter, as snow is possible.

 Mauricette's Tip